ramazzottilab/OncoScore/README.md

 OncoScore is a tool to measure the association of genes to cancer based on citation frequencies in biomedical literature.
 The score is evaluated from PubMed literature by dynamically updatable web queries.

+The manuscript of the method is published on Scientific Reports at http://www.nature.com/articles/srep46290.